Updated November 2024.

 As financial losses from hacking and fraud schemes continue to mount, insurance companies have stepped up protection options to meet the rising demand for cyber liability protection at home.
 When attached to homeowner insurance policies, home cyber coverage offers an affordable safety net for anyone concerned with protecting their assets and identity from online threats.

-At least 3.26 million people have fallen victim to a variety of internet-based fraud schemes over the past five years, according to the 2022 Internet Crime Report from the FBI’s Internet Crime Complaint Center (IC3).
-This adds up to more than $27.6 billion in total financial losses.
-Another troubling fact is that senior adults experienced a disproportionate number of these losses.
-As one example, people reported losing over $1 billion in 2022 from fraudulent internet-based call centers.
-Those over the age of 60 made up 46% of these victims.
-Fraudsters impersonating tech and customer support agents or government agencies bilked seniors out of $724 million.
+At least 3.79 million people have fallen victim to a variety of internet-based fraud schemes over the past five years, according to the 2023 Internet Crime Report from the FBI’s Internet Crime Complaint Center (IC3).
+This adds up to more than $37.4 billion in total financial losses.
+The American public registered a record number of loss complaints to the IC3, at 880,000, representing losses conservatively estimated at more than $12.5 billion.
+This represented a nearly 22% increase in losses compared with 2022.

 Cyber criminals adapt, expand attacks